-Distribution: North Carolina
+Distribution: North Carolina and Amazon

 Meet Jon and Adrian, creators of Tribucha—the only kombucha currently being commercially brewed in Raleigh, NC.
 That’s where their name comes from—the TRIangle region, which includes Raleigh, Durham and Chapel Hill.
 After meeting with this spirited duo and tasting their brews, we can definitely say their enthusiasm shows up in the quality of their booch.